 Twitch can be leveraged for several different types of campaigns that capitalize on its long-form video format to promote brand messages and drive sales.
 Take a look at the selection of campaigns below for ideas on the type of activations that will work for your brand.

 This type of brand partnership takes the form of traditional sponsorship where the streamer will have branded visuals and banners on their channel page and visible during a live-stream.
 They might even agree to make brand mentions during the stream or in the live chat, in return for monetary compensation.
-With more money to invest in their streaming set up, this helps smaller influencers become more professional and attract a bigger audience.
+With more money to invest in their streaming setup, it helps smaller influencers become more professional and attract a bigger audience.
 A win-win for both brands and streamers!

 Here’s an example of how non-endemic brands can partner with influencers to boost sales in a fun and creative way.
 Fast food, convenient eating, and speedy ordering are pretty appealing to gamers!
 That’s why Wendy’s and Uber Eats teamed up to drive sales of a specially curated menu with the help of 5 top Twitch streamers.
 The ‘Never Stop Gaming Menu’ campaign was a unique menu of 5 Wendy’s meals created by a selection of popular streamers: TFUE, FLIGHT, itsHafu, xChocoBars, and Myth, only available for order during the 5-day campaign in December 2020.
 The streamers encouraged their audience to order their signature meal and offered them the chance to win Wendy’s discount codes during their video game streams that took place during the event.
 The campaign benefitted the streamers who could reward their followers with discount codes, whilst Wendy’s had a unique and instantly popular new menu to sell thanks to the seal of approval from top influencers.